alexbumbu/CalendarWrap/README.md

 # EventDigest
-EventDigest is a straightforward application that enables you to generate a summary of your Google Calendar or Facebook events for a specified time frame and create a corresponding Facebook post.
+EventDigest is a tool to publish calendar events summary posts to personal and business Facebook pages.
+It works with Google Calendar or Facebook Events and has Google Photos integration to attach photos to posts.

 ## Using EventDigest
 Before using EventDigest you need to do the following:

 1. Retrieve the Facebook app keys (documentation [here](https://developers.facebook.com/docs/ios/getting-started)) and fill the `Config.debug.xcconfig` and `Config.release.xconfig` files.
-Look for the `_Config.debug.xconfig` and `_Config.release.xconfig` templates in the repository.\
+Look for the `_Config.debug.xconfig` and `_Config.release.xconfig` templates in the repository.<br />
 Alternatively you can update the `Info.plist` file with your Facebook app keys, just don't forget to change the Project -> Configurations to the CocoaPods ones, or your own.

 2. Repeat the process for you Google app info.
-You can find the documentation [here](https://developers.google.com/identity/sign-in/ios/start-integrating).\
+You can find the documentation [here](https://developers.google.com/identity/sign-in/ios/start-integrating).

 3. Install the necessary dependencies by running pod install in your root directory.
 If you don't have CocoaPods installed, you will need to install it first from [CocoaPods](https://cocoapods.org).